wu-json/blossom/docs/design/2025-12-20-youtube-timeline.md

 ## Overview

 The YouTube Translation Timeline adds a visual timeline component below the YouTube player that displays all saved translations for a video.
-As the video plays, the timeline highlights the nearest translation, and users can click on timeline markers to view specific translation breakdowns.
+Translations appear as range segments on the timeline—when playback enters a translation's range, its breakdown card is displayed.
+Users can click markers to jump to translations and drag to adjust each translation's duration.

 ## User Flow

 1. User opens a YouTube video in the viewer
-2. If the video has saved translations, timeline markers appear below the player
+2. If the video has saved translations, timeline shows range segments below the player
-3. As the video plays, the nearest translation is highlighted on the timeline
+3. As video plays, when playback enters a translation's range, it becomes active
 4. The active translation's breakdown card is displayed below the timeline
-5. User can click any timeline marker to jump to that translation
+5. User can click any timeline segment to jump to that translation
+6. User can drag the end of a segment to adjust how long the translation stays active
-6. New translations are added to the timeline as they're created
+7. New translations are added to the timeline as they're created (default 5 second duration)

 ## Technical Design